Counseling Services

 I offer individual, couples, families, and group sessions.

-The focus of my work is in grief and loss.
-This is sometimes related to death and sometimes related to other life experiences.
+My work is psychodynamic.
 I pull from attachment theory, existential and narrative therapies, somatic therapy, neuroscience, and parts work.

 Counseling Rates